shutterfreak/topmark/docs/usage/commands/config_defaults.md

 ## Options (subset)

 This command is intentionally minimal and usually has no options.
-See `topmark show-defaults -h` for any environment‑specific flags that may be available in your build.
+See `topmark config defaults -h` for any environment‑specific flags that may be available in your build.

 ______________________________________________________________________